 Have a New Strategy for Lines & Crowds

-If you don't want to be standing in line for rides (who does?), you've got a LOT new to learn in 2025.
-Fastpass, MaxPass, Extra Magic Hour, Magic Morning, even virtual queues for many rides.... most of the tricks and hacks we used to use to shortcut lines in the good old days are GONE.
+If you don't want to be standing in line for rides (who does?), you've got a LOT new to learn in 2026.
+Fastpass, MaxPass, Extra Magic Hour, Magic Morning, Genie+, Early Entry, even virtual queues for many rides.... most of the tricks and hacks we used to use to shortcut lines for the past decade are GONE.

-In their place are a few brand new tools that you absolutely need to know about.
+In their place are a couple of still-newish tools that you absolutely need to know about.
 Whether you use them or not, they will affect how long the lines are and what rides you should do and when.

 If you want short waits most like the Fastpasses of old, these are upcharges that you should seriously consider.
 The flip side of course is that they can make standby lines for everyone else much longer.
 See my complete FAQ for Disneyland's Lightning Lane and then read these additional advanced Disneyland Lightning Lane strategies for all the details.